“Don't blow the tall white candle out

 This holy Christmas night!”

 Christmas is a very important time of year in Irish culture; it is a time of family unity and remembering friends everywhere.
-Nowadays whilst the lighted candle may be replaced by an eclectically powered candle, that tradition still exists, and in recent years more poignant was homes like my own reflect on who won't be home for Christmas rather than who is.
+Nowadays, whilst the lighted candle may be replaced by an eclectically powered candle, that tradition still exists.
+In recent years, however, in homes like my own people will be reflecting on who won't be home for Christmas rather than who is.

-It all became clear, the scourge of emigration which has haunted this land affects practically every family in the locality and more so at Christmas.
-Yes we miss you our sons, daughters, neighbours and friends, but hey, we can Skype, we can phone, it will pass and as the Wolfe Tones sing “Those big Airplanes go both ways”.
+It all became clear.
+The scourge of emigration which has haunted this land affects practically every family in the locality and more so at Christmas.
+Yes we miss you our sons, daughters, neighbors and friends, but hey, we can Skype, we can phone, it will pass and as the Wolfe Tones sing “Those big Airplanes go both ways.”
 For the families that have experienced the loss of a loved one, no such opportunity.
 They have to cope as best they can or even cannot.

 So let’s get the Christmas Tree and decorations up, let us rejoice in the meaning of Christmas.
 I am proud of my sons and the many lads and girls I know who are now living and working away from Ireland.
 I look forward to the day that we can offer them here in the land where they were born, educated and raised, the gifts of hope and opportunity.

 Until then “May peace and plenty be the first to lift the latch on your door, and may happiness be guided to your home by the candle of Christmas”

 Nollaig Shona Dhaoibh